kevinsoft108/about/README.md

 As a software engineer, I'm familiar with GitHub, GitLab, etc for version control and Jira and Trello for tasks management.

-Also, I'm familiar with several kinds of testing systems like jest, cucumber, rspec;
+Also, I'm familiar with several kinds of testing systems like jest, cucumber, rspec, jest;

 Because of my breadth of experience, I believe that I would make an excellent addition to your team.